how to stop people pleasing

 • Past experiences of conflict that felt threatening or overwhelming

-Over time, this behavior becomes automatic — but it comes at a cost.
+Over time, this behaviour becomes automatic — but it comes at a cost.

 • Chronic resentment or burnout